zoonoo/azure-docs.ko-kr/includes/virtual-machines-ag-listener-configure.md

   $ClusterNetworkName = "<MyClusterNetworkName>" # the cluster network name (Use Get-ClusterNetwork on Windows Server 2012 of higher to find the name)
   $IPResourceName = "<ClusterIPResourceName>" # the IP Address resource name
   $ClusterCoreIP = "<n.n.n.n>" # the IP Address of the Cluster IP resource.
 This is the static IP address for the load balancer you configured in the Azure portal.
   [int]$ClusterProbePort = <nnnnn> # The probe port from the WSFCEndPointprobe in the Azure portal.
-This port must be different from the probe port for the availability grouop listener probe port.
+This port must be different from the probe port for the availability group listener probe port.

   Import-Module FailoverClusters